 1. Security approach

 We use reasonable technical and organisational measures designed to protect customer data, maintain service availability and reduce the risk of unauthorised access, loss or misuse.
+Security controls are reviewed as the service changes, and customer-facing claims are kept conservative unless they are supported by implemented controls or confirmed operating procedures.

 2. Hosting and infrastructure